Gemini CLI guide

 Setting up the Snyk MCP Server

-As a one-time setup, you may need to authenticate and trust the Project directory.
+As a one-time setup, you may need to authenticate and trust the current Project directory.
 If required, the agentic workflow will likely manage this automatically.

 Examples

-Scanning for security vulnerabilities
+Scanning code and dependencies for security vulnerabilities

 prompt